BMW could endure sales slump without losses -magazine

 Munich-based BMW, due to report third-quarter results on Nov 6, said on Sept 26 that the deal reached with staff representatives to solve a row over lease workers includes steps to adjust production to changes in vehicle demand.

-Luxury-car makers BMW, VW’s (VOWG_p.DE) Audi and Daimler’s (DAIGn.DE) Mercedes-Benz have been weathering the demand crisis in austerity-strapped Europe better than mass-market peers, benefiting from a solid home market and demand for premium cars in China and the U.S.
+Luxury-car makers BMW, VW’s Audi and Daimler’s Mercedes-Benz have been weathering the demand crisis in austerity-strapped Europe better than mass-market peers, benefiting from a solid home market and demand for premium cars in China and the U.S. (Reporting By Andreas Cremer; Editing by Mike Nesbit)